Land & Environment Court

 How much does it cost to lodge a case at the Land and Environment Court?

 A filing fee needs to be paid to the Court before a case is started or an appeal is lodged.
 This cost depends on the type of case and whether you are an individual or corporation.
 Hones Lawyers will confirm the amount of the fee before proceedings are started.

 Where can I find out more information about easements?

 If your issue relates to an easement on your property, have a look at our Easements NSW page.
 Easements often fall under S.88K of the Conveyancing Act and s.40 of the Land & Environment Court Act.

 Our Environmental and Planning Lawyers advise clients on areas such as town planning, development assessment, environment, land access, heritage and compulsory land acquisition and compensation.
 Matters can be dealt with in court or through other dispute resolution processes.

 What's involved in subdividing property?

 Subdividing land requires following a strict process for approval and development.
-The process includes a feasibility assessment, surveys, Development Application with local Council, a Plan of Subdivision, the creation of easements and restrictions and the lodgement of the Deposited Plan for creation of Title documents.
+The process includes a feasibility assessment, surveys, Development Application with local Council, a Plan of Subdivision, the creation of easements (requiring an easement lawyer) and restrictions and the lodgement of the Deposited Plan for creation of Title documents.